OverFlowJAMK/General/Daemon_Client_Server/README.md

 <h2>Installation</h2>
 * Download Server or Client zip file from the official site depending witch one your machine will be
 * Unzip
+* Run the requirements.txt script
-* Run the start.sh script
+* Run the server.py/client.py script with python 3.5

 <h2>Setting Server computer</h2>
 You can easily change your Server's settings by changing information in serverdaemon.ini file.